-The primary oral challenge with nursing home residents is xerostomia, a common occurrence with this population as a result of multiple medications or what has now been coined “polypharmacy.”
-Jablonski reports drug prescriptions to average eight medications per resident in US nursing homes.20 These drugs typically range from psychiatric drugs such as: anti-anxiety agents; antidepressants; antipsychotics (i.e., Benzodiazepams; Tricyclic antidepressants; Lithium); to antihypertensive drugs (i.e., Beta-blockers; calcium channel blockers, ACE inhibitors) and Urinary Incontinance Drugs (i.e., Darifenacin; fesoterodine and oxybutynin).
+One of the primary oral challenges with nursing home residents is xerostomia, a common occurrence with this population as a result of multiple medications or what has now been coined “polypharmacy.”
+Jablonski reports drug prescriptions to average eight medications per resident in US nursing homes.22 These drugs typically range from psychiatric drugs such as: anti-anxiety agents; antidepressants; antipsychotics (i.e., Benzodiazepams; Tricyclic antidepressants; Lithium); to antihypertensive drugs (i.e., Beta-blockers; calcium channel blockers, ACE inhibitors) and Urinary Incontinance Drugs (i.e., Darifenacin; fesoterodine and oxybutynin).